sibelius-notes/sibelius-notes.github.io/index.md

 ---
 ## About

-This website contains Lecture Notes only.
+This website contains Lecture Notes only, as well as my thoughts regarding the course.

 Also, check my [blogs](https://blog.sibeliusp.com) and check my [home page](https://sibeliusp.com).